-If you want to learn more about Juneteenth, or just want to be sure its history and relevance has a place on your bookshelves, we have found some terrific children’s books about Juneteenth to help.
+If you want to learn more about Juneteenth as we approach its anniversary, or just want to be sure its history and relevance has a place on your bookshelves, we have found some terrific children’s books about Juneteenth to help.

-After all, I know a lot of us (embarrassingly) still don’t hear much about Juneteenth.
+After all, I know a lot of us (embarrassingly) still don’t hear much about Juneteenth especially since it was only made a federal holiday in 2021.
 It wasn’t in my school textbooks growing up, and my community doesn’t have a Juneteenth parade through our neighborhood.
-But Juneteenth Independence Day — also called Freedom Day or Emancipation Day — is a very important celebration of the June 19, 1865 announcement that freed the last enslaved people in the state of Texas, nearly 30 months after the Emancipation Proclamation.
-It’s some story.
+But Juneteenth Independence Day — also called Freedom Day or Emancipation Day — marks the very important celebration of the June 19, 1865 announcement that freed the last enslaved people in the state of Texas, nearly 30 months after the Emancipation Proclamation.
+It’s an amazing story.

-All of us should know more about it, so that we can all celebrate this important holiday.
-Black history is American history.
+All of us should know more about it, so that we can all celebrate this important holiday with the respect and reverance it deserves.
+After all, Black American history is American history.

-So, we’ve rounded up four great children’s books about Juneteenth, to help more kids — and even more adults — understand why this day is so significant.
-And be sure to check out our 2020 post sharing 3 excellent educational videos about Juneteenth for kids.
+So, we’ve rounded up six great children’s books about Juneteenth, to help more kids — and even more adults — understand why this day is so significant.
+And be sure to check out our 2020 post sharing 3 excellent educational videos about Juneteenth for kids. –Kate and Christina

 There may be affiliate links in the post, meaning purchases may generate a small commission for us at no additional cost to you, to help support our own small business.

-For early elementary aged kids (around 5 to 9 years old), Juneteenth for Mazie by Floyd Cooper is a perfect introduction the celebration of Juneteenth.
+For early elementary aged kids, Juneteenth for Mazie by Floyd Cooper is a perfect introduction the celebration of Juneteenth.
 Mazie, like most modern kids, hears “no” a lot and doesn’t like it.
 So her dad sits her down and tells her the story of her third-great grandfather Mose, who heard “no” even more as an enslaved person.
-It explains the joy behind this day, presented with underlying themes of forgiveness and accomplishment too.
+It explains the joy behind this day, presented with underlying themes of forgiveness and accomplishment too. (ages 6-9)

 Come Juneteenth, by Ann Rinaldi, is a terrific middle-grade book that has been out for around a decade but is still making plenty best-of lists.
-In it, Sis Goose was born into slavery, but when her mom dies, her owners adopt her and raise her alongside their own daughter.
-So why didn’t they tell her she was free when President Lincoln declared it — an entire two years earlier?
-This book explores the complicated relationships of a slave-owning family and the desperate desire for freedom that drives Sis Goose.
+In it, Sis Goose is born into slavery, but when her mom dies, her owners adopt her and raise her alongside their own daughter.
+So why didn’t they tell her she was free when President Lincoln declared it — two years earlier?
+This book explores the complicated relationships of a slave-owning family and the desperate desire for freedom that drives Sis Goose. (ages 12+)